-We are artist as well!
-We inspire students to send off poetry and short stories, and cheered on the side lines at basketball games and volleyball games.
+We are an artist as well!
+We inspired students to send off poetry and short stories and cheered on the sidelines at basketball games and volleyball games.

 We have to be instant forgivers.
 We have to have a long line of patience.
 We have written up the student that called us a not nice word and the next day give them a clean slate.